Churchstanton: Governance

-Community Resources
+State Education for the children of the village up to aged 11 is provided by Somerset County Council's Churchstanton Primary School, at Willand.
+State secondary education is provided at The Castle School in Taunton or at Uffculme School in Devon.

+Amenities

-The people of the Parish and adjoining area own and manage a successful Community Shop.
+The people of the parish and adjoining area own and manage a Community Shop.
 In addition to selling local produce, it has a Post office counter service, alcohol licence and a coffee shop.
-There is a public open space on the edge of the village which is managed by a committed group of volunteers.
+There is a public open space on the edge of the village which is managed by a group of volunteers.
 The area provides recreational facilities for residents to play field games, walk, picnic and have an allotment.

 There is a Village Hall, again run by volunteers.
 The hall is used for community events and meetings as well as being available to rent for private events and entertainment.
 Periodically films are shown and there is a monthly produce market.